Scholae latinae: online Latin course

 All lessons will be held on Zoom.
 They will follow this timetable:

-B1: every Monday and Thursday, from the 16th of October to the 14th of December: lessons will begin at 7 p. m., Rome time (UTC + 2).
+B1: every Monday and Thursday, from the 7th of April to the 5th of June (18 one-hour lessons): lessons will begin at 7 p. m., Rome time (UTC + 2).

-B2: every Tuesday and Friday, from the 17th of October to the 15th of December: lessons will begin at 7 p. m., Rome time (UTC + 2).
+B2: every Tuesday and Friday, from the 8th of April to the 6th of June (18 one-hour lessons): lessons will begin at 7 p. m., Rome time (UTC + 2).

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.